NSTechBytes/ModernSearchBar/README.md

 - **History Analyzer**: This skin contact with the google and load the recent google history in skin.
 - **Top Trends**: This skin load the top history of google in skin.

+## Installation

+1. Download the `.rmskin` file from the [releases](https://github.com/NSTechBytes/ModernSearchBar/releases) page.
+2. Double-click the `.rmskin` file to install.
+3. Use the Rainmeter manager to load the "Modern SearchBar" skin.

+## Customization

+To customize the skin:

+1. Open the Rainmeter manager.
+2. Right-click on **Modern SearchBar** and choose **Edit skin**.

+ ## Requirements

+- Rainmeter 4.0 or higher.
+- Windows 7/8/10/11.
+- > 6GB RAM, > 2 Core CPU (Optional)
+- For older systems, **Powershell v5.1 or newer** is required.
+Upgrade powershell **[here](https://docs.microsoft.com/en-us/powershell/scripting/windows-powershell/install/installing-windows-powershell?view=powershell-7.2#upgrading-existing-windows-powershell)**!

 ## Credits
 The following table lists out the external plugins used to make JaxCore and all of it's modules and widgets.
 | Plugin | Creator |